 - 1 egg

-- In a large bowl, cream together ½ cup margarine, ½ cup peanut butter, white sugar, brown sugar, and vanilla.
-Add egg and beat well.
+- In a mixing bowl, cream the butter alternative, peanut butter, sugars, and vanilla.
+Add the egg and beat well.

 - Add the dry ingredients to the wet mixture and stir until combined.
 Add the oatmeal and stir until combined.